strawlab/drosophila_eye_map/README.txt

 License
 =======

-This software was written by Andrew Straw <astraw@caltech.edu>, is copyright by the California Institute of Technology, and is licensed under the BSD license.
+This software was written by Andrew Straw <andrew.straw@imp.ac.at>, is copyright by the California Institute of Technology, and is licensed under the BSD license.
 See the LICENSE.txt file for details.